wmeints/effective-llm-applications-workshop/README.md

 ## Getting Started

-1. Clone the workshop repository: `git clone https://github.com/wmeints/effective-llm-applications-workshop/`
-2. Navigate to the workshop directory: `cd effective-llm-applications/workshop`
+1. Navigate to the workshop website: https://wmeints.github.com/effective-llm-applications-workshop
-3. Follow the setup instructions in the README.md
+2. Follow the setup instructions on the website.

 For questions or issues, please create an issue in the [GitHub repository](https://github.com/wmeints/effective-llm-applications/).

+## Working on the course materials

+This course is being developed as an [Astro](https://astro.build) website.
+You can find the sources for the course guides in the [site](./site) directory.
+The lab content is located in [labs](./labs).

+Please make sure to submit issues for things you want to see changed.

 ---